gremour/gamekit/README.md

 I've created this library to help develop my pet game using [ebiten](https://github.com/hajimehoshi/ebiten) graphics library.
 And I'm sharing this in hope it can be useful.

-- `sprite` package contains implemenation of sprite collection.
+- `sprite` package contains implementation of sprite collection.
 **Sprite** can consist of several frames and contain properties for animation.
 **Anim** is another structure that tracks changing of sprite frames.
 Collection is initialized from the yaml configuration file (see below).